myii/test-travis-ci/README.md

 * Turns out that the badge led me to the PR build where I'd already removed the branch!
 * It wasn't taking me to the very latest build for some reason...

+Using this for another commit to check the `semantic-pull-requests` bot.